-The weekend was drawing closer… the excitement was reaching fever pitch… and for the fist time, I was heading to the Etihad Abu Dhabi Formula 1 Grand Prix!
+The weekend was drawing closer… the excitement was reaching fever pitch… and for the first time, I was heading to the Etihad Abu Dhabi Formula 1 Grand Prix!
 And what better way to to get there than to fly with the title sponsor.
 So here is my Etihad Airways Business Class review.

-Arriving at Terminal 4 at the cold, wet, and cringe-inducing time of 6:30am for my morning flight from London Heathrow to Abu Dhabi was not my idea of a perfect start to the holiday, but the departure time of 9am meant a very reasonable arrival time; a big plus that Etihad have to all its competitors.
+Arriving at Terminal 4 at the cold, wet, and cringe-inducing time of 6:30am for my morning flight from London Heathrow to Abu Dhabi was not my idea of a perfect start to the holiday, but the departure time of 9am meant a very reasonable arrival time; a big plus that Etihad has to all its competitors.

 The dedicated check-in counter manned by friendly and professional staff were a welcome sight and they made checking in a breeze.
-What i was really anticipating, was the Etihad First and Business Class Lounge!
+What I was really anticipating, was the Etihad First and Business Class Lounge!

 Located below the enormous SkyTeam Lounge, the cosier and more discreet Etihad Airways Lounge is a haven filled with earthy tones and serene surrounds.
 The lounge can occasionally get busy due to the number of business and first class passengers that are on an Airbus A-380, as well as the Etihad status members and some partner airlines, but the slick operation and facilities shine.

 The bar area was well serviced even though it was a little early for me to kick off, so I took a table in the dining area, passing the continental breakfast buffet options.
 No sooner had I sat, a waiter appeared with a full a la carte menu of hot food selections much more to my liking, and after eggs benedict (which they graciously exchanged the turkey bacon for smoked salmon on request), I took a brief walk to investigate some of the other facilities.